-There are a number of considerations that need to be made immediately after a road traffic accident.
-Handling a claim incorrectly may lead to an insurance carrier refusing to carry out work on behalf of the policyholder.
+Several considerations need to be made immediately after a road traffic accident.
+Handling a claim incorrectly may lead to an insurance carrier refusing to work on behalf of the policyholder.
 Additionally, any future car insurance quotes may be excessively expensive.
 Motorists are advised to carry a checklist in their vehicle at all times:

 - Always remain calm and never leave the scene of an accident.
-Do not get involved in arguments with other drivers as to the cause of the accident and never admit responsibility
+Do not get involved in arguments with other drivers about the cause of the accident, and never admit responsibility.

-- Wherever possible, move vehicles from the highway to a safe area to reduce the risk of further vehicles becoming involved in the accident.
-Other motorists can be easily distracted by accidents and this will only complicate matters further.
-In most cases, the police will be able to decide on accountability for an accident using eyewitness descriptions and other evidence
+- Move vehicles from the highway to a safe area to reduce the risk of further vehicles becoming involved in the accident.
+Other motorists can be easily distracted by accidents, complicating matters further.
+In most cases, the police can decide on accountability for an accident using eyewitness descriptions and other evidence.

-- Call 911to notify law enforcement officers of the accident and try to be polite and helpful when they arrive on the scene
+- Call 911 to notify law enforcement officers of the accident and be polite and helpful when they arrive.

 - Contact your insurance carrier at the earliest available opportunity.
-Good communication and a timely presentation of the facts surrounding an accident can see claims settled in a shorter period of time
+Good communication and a timely presentation of the facts surrounding an accident can see claims settled in a shorter period.

 Adding Teenage Drivers to a Policy

-In many cases, a parent or guardian will cover the cost of insuring a young driver.
-Car insurance quotes can be particularly expensive for these high-risk individuals but there a number of options available to help keep costs down.
+Often, a parent or guardian will cover the cost of insuring a young driver.
+Car insurance quotes can be particularly expensive for these high-risk individuals but there are several options available to help keep costs down.
 It is often advisable to purchase a cheaper, older vehicle for young drivers, especially if the main family car is a luxury or sports model.

 Insuring a Leased Car or Rental Car

-There will usually be no need to take out insurance on a rental car.
-If a motorist already owns collision and comprehensive coverage, they will remain insured in a rental vehicle so long as it isn’t being used for business purposes.
+There is usually no need to take out insurance on a rental car.
+If motorists already own collision and comprehensive coverage, they will remain insured in a rental vehicle as long as it isn’t used for business purposes.
 Short-term auto insurance coverage is available through most carriers for those without an existing policy.

 Defensive Driving Courses